nikwl/matlab-scanmesh-toolbox/README.md

 Method to align two objects to one another.
 Requires selecting three points on each object.
 Object alignment is updated after every point, and the final point snaps the objects using ICP.

+### Transform Object
+#### perform_rotation, perform_scaling, perform_translation, perform_matrix_transform
+Methods to rotate, scale, and translate an object about a given axis, point or with a given matrix.
+Each transformation returns a matrix, and matrices can be applied in sequence using matrix_transform.

-### Recompute Normals
+### Recompute Object Normals
 #### perform_recompute_facenormals
 Method that recomputes an object's vertex normals and face normals.

+### Delete Specific Vertices
+#### perform_delete_vertices, perform_delete_duplicate_vertices, perform_delete_unreferenced_vertices
+Methods that delete a list of vertices from an object, identify and remove duplicate vertices from an object, or remove vertices that are not referenced in the face list.
+Cleans up faces and and vertices after removal.
+Useful for removing identified artifacts or cleaning up an object.

-### Connected Components
+### Find Connected Components
 #### compute_connectedcomponents
 Method to devide an object into its connected components.
 Useful to identify small artifacts.

-### Finding Faces or Vertices
+### Find Specific Faces or Vertices
 #### compute_find_faces, compute_find_vertices
 Methods that return all faces that refernce a list of vertices, or returns all vertices that are referenced by a list of faces.

-### Deleting Vertices
-#### perform_delete_vertices, perform_delete_duplicate_vertices, perform_delete_unreferenced_vertices
-Methods that delete a list of vertices from an object, identify and remove duplicate vertices from an object, or remove vertices that are not referenced in the face list.
-Cleans up faces and and vertices after removal.
-Useful for removing identified artifacts or cleaning up an object.

-### Object Transforms
-#### perform_rotation, perform_scaling, perform_translation, perform_matrix_transform
-Methods to rotate, scale, and translate an object about a given axis, point or with a given matrix.
-Each transformation returns a matrix, and matrices can be applied in sequence using matrix_transform.
+### Compute Edges and Adjacencies
+#### compute_adjacencylist, compute_adjacencymatrix, compute_edges
+Methods to compute the adjacencies of an object, or edges of an object in stable or sorted order.

-### Pathfinding
+### Surface Pathfinding
 #### astar, dijkstra
 Given start and ending vertices, vertex list, and adjacency list, will return the shortest path between two points.
 Implementation of dijkstra is essentially the same as astar with the cost function set to